Juniata College

 American Physical Society

-Hello everyone!
-I am currently a rising junior at Juniata College studying Engineering Physics with a minor in Peace and Conflict Studies.
-I am from Seattle, Washington, and I have an ardent desire to encourage other underrepresented populations to study physics.
+Hello everyone, I am the Education and Diversity Statistics Intern this summer at APS and a rising junior at Juniata College studying Engineering Physics with a minor in Peace and Conflict Studies.
+I am from Seattle, Washington and I have an ardent desire to help encourage other marginalized populations in physics and STEM to feel welcome and included.

 My passions are in the intersection between engineering physics, social justice, and sustainability!
-Last summer I did research at the National Renewable Energy Laboratory where I was able to explore my passions in green energy and I learned about energy equity which is a big reason why I am so ecstatic about exploring diversity and education through this internship.
-I hope to help make our transition to clean energy by 2035 an equitable one.
-Long term, my goal is to be an ambassador as a foreign civil service economic officer, connecting people and countries to support each other in fighting our climate crisis through a physics lens.
+Last summer I did research at the National Renewable Energy Laboratory where I was fortunate to work with Sika Gadzanku and Eric Lockhart.
+There, I was able to explore my passions in green energy and energy equity which is a big reason why I am so ecstatic to learn more about diversity and education through this internship.
+I hope to follow my passions in engineering physics and sustainability to help make our transition to clean energy by 2035 an equitable one.

 At Juniata, I am very involved with our SPS Chapter and the physics community.
 The physics community is always there for each other and has helped me adjust to college and figure out what careers are available.
-I have held leadership positions in Women in Physics, Juniata Environmental Coalition, and Peace and Conflict Studies club among others.
+I also appreciate SPS and ΣΠΣ’s commitment to Diversity, Inclusion, Ethics, and Responsibility.
+Besides SPS, I have held leadership positions in Women in Physics, Juniata Environmental Coalition, and Peace and Conflict Studies club among others.

-I am very thankful to SPS, and I am looking forward to working with APS this summer.
+I am very thankful to SPS, and I am looking forward to working with Christine O’Donnell at APS this summer.